 How easy are the recipes?

-The instructions are clear but for some recipes it might have been helpful to add in the pan or dish sizes/dimensions.
+The instructions are clear, but for some recipes it would have been helpful to add in the pan or dish sizes/dimensions.

 Is there any food waste?

 There is no food waste from the kit itself, because the full contents of each of the tubs goes into the recipe.
 There may be some food waste from the ingredients you have to purchase separately, depending on the amounts required.

 Is there any excess packaging around the food?